Finnish port investment to exceed EUR 46 million

 The project involves modernising and upgrading the Port of HaminaKotka to enable the storage and transport of the giant modules from ocean-going vessels to river barges.
 The Finnish port has also invested three million euros in its own infrastructure.

-“This is a historic moment in the sense that nothing like this has ever been seen in Finland,” comments Kimmo Naski, CEO of Port of HaminaKotka.
+“This is a historic moment in the sense that nothing like this has ever been seen in Finland,” comments Kimmo Naski, CEO of Port of HaminaKotka, in a release.

 On top of the substantial investment, Sarens Group will bring around 150 of its own logistics experts to the port during the project.
 Around 50 local people from different sectors of logistics will also be taken on for the project.